-The student must adhere to the schedule established by the clinical education site.
-This might involve a non-traditional schedule such as working on a weekend or working an unconventional shift.
-The student may be asked to work for more than 36 hours a week based on the schedule of the clinical instructor and those hours will be counted towards the minimum hours requirement to complete the clinical experience.
+The student must adhere to the schedule established by the ACCE at the clinical site.
+This might involve a non-traditional schedule such as working four ten hour days, working on a weekend, or working an unconventional shift.
+If the student is occasionally requested to work more than forty hours per week, this may be counted as make-up time.

 Tardiness is not acceptable.
-In the event of an emergency, the student must call the clinic as soon as possible to notify the CCCE or CI of the situation.
-Student must also notify the ACCE or the program director as soon as possible.
+In the event of an emergency, the student must call the clinic as soon as possible to notify the ACCE or CI of the situation.
 All missed time must be made up at the CI's convenience.
 Three or more episodes of unexcused tardiness will result in a failing grade for the course.